[responsivevoice_button voice=”UK English Male” buttontext=”Listen to Post”]

 so, keep in mind; the method of bromate intake described above is as it has been explained to me.

 Is there anything we can do?

-Studies have shown that increasing/decreasing the levels of pH; increasing Total Alkalinity, dissolved organic carbon, or ammonia may be successful in limiting bromate formation.
-However, the World Health Organization reports that natural organic matter and high concentrations of carbonate/bicarbonate ions can mask the actual level.
+Studies have shown that increasing/decreasing the pH levels; increasing Total Alkalinity, dissolved organic carbon, or ammonia may be successful in limiting bromate formation.
+However, the World Health Organization reports that natural organic matter and high carbonate/bicarbonate ions concentrations can mask the actual level.
 Historically, ion chromatography is the preferred method of testing water for the presence of bromate, though photometric options now exist.